bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 to 5 minutes by default.
 This setting can be set in application configuration file.

 ### Proxy Authorization Request Validation
-Proxy server allows you to configure which upstream proxy application client (RegisteredClient) is allowed to which target login client.
-For instance, you can have one application to proxy login via your Google Login client while another application is allowed to Facebook login or none.
+Proxy server allows you to configure which application client (RegisteredClient) is allowed to which authorization server client.
+For instance, you can have one application to proxy log in via your Google Login client while another application is allowed to Facebook login or none.
 This validation is enabled by default and configured by the `RegisteredClient`'s `ClientSettings` setting named `bivektor-proxy-allowed-client-ids`.
 The setting should contain a comma separated list of allowed OAuth2 Login client ids.
 To allow all login clients for a specific RegisteredClient, set this value to `*`

 Note that, such settings are not configurable via application config files.
 You have to set them programmatically using `RegisteredClientRepository`.
-For demo purposes, this validation is entirely disabled in this sample and indicated with a comment in the code.
+For demo purposes, this validation is entirely disabled in this example project and indicated with a comment in the code.

 ### PKCE Authentication
 Proxy server supports PKCE authentication both between the client application and the proxy